Birding Tour Australia: Tasmania – Endemics and the Orange-bellied Parrot

 Tasmanian birding toursThe handsome Orange-bellied Parrot is the primary target on this tour.

 Adjoined to the mainland until the end of the last glacial period about ten thousand years ago, Tasmania is both geographically and genetically isolated from the Australian mainland.
 Through the millennia this island has developed its own unique set of plants and animals, including twelve avian endemics: Forty-spotted Pardalote, Tasmanian Nativehen, Green Rosella, Yellow Wattlebird, Scrubtit, Tasmanian Scrubwren, Tasmanian Thornbill, Dusky Robin, Yellow-throated Honeyeater, Black-headed Honeyeater, Strong-billed Honeyeater, and Black Currawong.
-Beyond the endemics Tasmania also harbors several species which winter on the mainland and breed on Tasmania, such as Orange-bellied Parrot already mentioned above and Swift Parrot another Critically Endangered (BirdLife International) parrot and another major target on this tour.
+Beyond the endemics Tasmania also harbors several species which winter on the mainland and breed on Tasmania, such as Orange-bellied Parrot already mentioned above, Swift Parrot another Critically Endangered (BirdLife International) parrot and another major target on this tour, and Tasmanian Boobook (some of which seem to overwinter in Victoria).

 Tasmanian birding toursForty-spotted Pardalote is one of the Tasmanian endemics we will target on this tour.

-This tour also offers wonderful opportunities for many other highly sought-after species such as Morepork (a recent split from Australian Boobook), Little Penguin, Hooded Dotterel, Freckled Duck, Wedge-tailed Eagle, Grey Goshawk, Eastern Ground Parrot, Yellow-tailed Black Cockatoo, Pink Robin, Flame Robin, Scarlet Robin, Olive Whistler, Southern Emu-wren, and Beautiful Firetail.
+This tour also offers wonderful opportunities for many other highly sought-after species such as Little Penguin, Hooded Plover, Freckled Duck, Wedge-tailed Eagle, Grey Goshawk, (Eastern) Ground Parrot, Yellow-tailed Black Cockatoo, Pink Robin, Flame Robin, Scarlet Robin, Olive Whistler, Southern Emu-wren, and Beautiful Firetail.

 Itinerary (6 days/5 nights)